ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 # How Did We End Up Here?

-### How Did I End Up Here
+### Sending Files Over the Internet :page_facing_up:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Well this page is just [a markdown file](/blog/Build_Your_Own_Website#dynamic-routing) on a computer controlled by [Deno Deploy](https://deno.com/deploy).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Well this page is just [a markdown file](/blog/Build_Your_Own_Website#dynamic-routing) :page_facing_up: on a computer controlled by [Deno Deploy](https://deno.com/deploy).
 I uploaded this file to Github and Deno Deploy [grabbed it and uploaded it](https://github.com/ali-layken/BurstUI/actions) to that computer.

-### How Did You End Up at This File :page_facing_up: ?
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When you clicked the link to visit this post, your request traveled through **several** systems, just like my uploaded file, before reaching the Deno's computer.
-The file you loaded was sent as [`Network packets`], which is what we call sections of data we send over the internet.
+When you clicked the link to visit this post, your request traveled through **several** systems, just like my uploaded file, before reaching the Deno's computer.
+The file you loaded was sent as [`Network packets`](https://en.wikipedia.org/wiki/Network_packet), which is what we call sections of data we send over the internet.
 These `packets` are usually structured according to a protocols and these protocols serve different purposes.
-This website's `packets` follow [`HTTPS`] and specifically form an [`HTTPS` Response] which means the message they make when put together and given to your browser display is a website.
-Deno's computer is listening for `packets` that look like [`HTTPS` Requests] and responding to them, and we call computers that do this web servers.
+This website's `packets` follow [`HTTPS`](https://en.wikipedia.org/wiki/HTTPS) and specifically form an *`HTTPS` Response* which means the message they make when put together and given to your browser display is a website.
+Deno's computer is listening for `packets` that look like *`HTTPS` Requests* and responding to them.
+We call computers that do this *web servers*.

-### Where is Here?
+### Where is Here? :earth_africa:
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Computers need to be physically connected in some way in order to communicate.
-This physical connection is sometimes wireless but nonetheless required to transmit and receive data.
-When many computers are all physically connected typically one of them is assigned to handle receiving and sending all messages to the right person like a post office.
-This computer is called the router and just like the post office it assigns addresses called `IP Addresses` to each computer so that `packets` with their destination address can be delivered to them.
-Once a computer is physically connected to a network it can get an `IP Address` by sending out `packets` that make up a [`DHCP` request].
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Computers :computer: need to be physically connected in some way in order to communicate.
+This physical connection is sometimes wireless 🛜 but nonetheless required to transmit and receive data.
+When multiple computers are physically connected, typically one of them is assigned to handle receiving and sending out messages to the right person like a post office.
+This computer is called the router and [just like the post office](https://en.wikipedia.org/wiki/House_numbering) it assigns addresses called `IP Addresses` to each computer so that `packets` with their destination address can be delivered to them.
+Once a computer is physically connected to a network it can get an `IP Address` by sending out `packets` that make up a *[`DHCP`](https://learn.microsoft.com/en-us/windows-server/networking/technologies/dhcp/dhcp-top) Request*.
 The router hears the request and responds with the address that others can use to send packets to the newly connected computer.

 <br/>

-How were you able to send `packets` to `burst.deno.dev`, a [hostname] without knowing its `IP`?
-Just like the protocols for getting website content from web servers, and `IP`s from routers, some computers called [`DNS` Servers] are listening for `hostnames` in the form of [`DNS` requests] so they can respond with the corresponding `IP address`.
+`burst.deno.dev` is a [hostname](https://en.wikipedia.org/wiki/Hostname), a human readable and memorable label we give to computers.
+Hostnames are not `IPs`, so how were you able to send `packets` to Deno's Computer without knowing its `IP`?: Just like the protocols for getting website content from *web servers*, and `IP`s from routers, some computers called *[`DNS`](https://en.wikipedia.org/wiki/Domain_Name_System) servers* which listening for `hostnames` in the form of [`DNS` requests] so they can respond with the corresponding `IP address`.
 Every computer's internet settings has an area where you can see what DNS Servers are being used:

 ![someimage](/2/dnssettings.png)